 M.A.
 McLaughlin is the award-winning author of a historical mystery trilogy: Claire's Last Secret, A Shadowed Fate, and Forever Past, all set around the Byron/Shelley circle in nineteenth-century Italy.
 Her novels have been published by Severn House (U.K. and U.S.) and Thomas Schluck (Germany), earning starred reviews in Publisher's Weekly, as well as a gold medal for historical fiction in the Florida Writers Association's Literary Palm Award.
 Her work has been featured internationally in blogs, journals, and websites.
-Her new novel, The Lost Dresses of Italy, will be published by Alcove Press in February, 2024.
+Her new novel, The Lost Dresses of Italy, has been released by Alcove Press in February, 2024.

 Marty was born in St. Louis, Missouri, a beautiful city of Gilded Age buildings and lush green spaces, with a long tradition of fostering the lives of authors and writers.
 Marty grew up reading about the many poets and writers who called the city home, from T.S.
 Eliot, to Kate Chopin, to Howard Nemerov (whom she once heard give a reading) and spent much of her childhood composing poems and stories to emulate these authors.
 She attended the University of Missouri to study English and became enthralled with nineteenth-century literature, especially the British Romantics and Victorian poets, propelling her to continue her education at the University of York in England where she completed a Masters of Philosophy in English Language and Literature.